burger

 In this example:

-• CREATE FUNCTION hello_world() : declares the beginning of the definition of the function hello_world.
+• CREATE FUNCTION hello_world() : declares the start of the definition of the function hello_world.

 • RETURNS TEXT : specifies the data type that the function returns.

-• LANGUAGE SQL : specifies that the language used for the function is SQL.
+• LANGUAGE SQL : indicates that the language used for the function is SQL.

 • RETURN 'Hello World'; : SQL statement that returns the string Hello World.

 After defining the function, reset the delimiter to its default state (the semicolon).
-This allows you to continue executing the usual SQL instructions in your subsequent scripts:
+This allows you to continue executing regular SQL statements in your subsequent scripts:

 DELIMITER ;